LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/getstartedtutorial/structured_q.png">

+    {: .important}
-    **Note**: While images should show properly in the previewer, deployed automations will need to have the image domains whitelisted.
+    While images should show properly in the previewer, deployed automations will need to have the image domains whitelisted.
 Contact your LivePerson account representative for assistance.

     Now let's test all this out.